 1 - can of Solo brand Apricot Filling (look in the baking aisle.
 Don't use pie filling, it is too runny.
 Use jam if you must, but Solo is the best by far).

 Mix the butter and cream cheese thoroughly.
 Then add flour a little at a time, blending well.
 It is best if you can use a stand mixer but if you don't have one you can use a hand mixer until it gets too stiff, then you might have to finish it by hand.
 The dough should be similar to Play Dough.
 Then shape the dough into 2 or 3 balls.
-Wrap the individual balls in plastic wrap and refrigerate overnight or for as long as you can.
+Wrap the individual balls in plastic wrap and refrigerate overnight.

-Roll a small piece of the dough on a board which has been covered with powdered sugar.
+Roll a small slice (1/2") of the dough on a board which has been covered with powdered sugar.
 Put the rest of the dough back in the fridge, so it doesn't get too soft.
 Keep rolling and flipping the dough over until it is very thin and about 8" in diameter.
 Keep adding powdered sugar on the board so the dough doesn't stick.
 Cut the dough into triangles, like a pizza.
-Put a dab (approx 1/4 teaspoon) of the filling at the wide end, then roll them up toward the point so you have a crescent shape.
+Put a dab (approximately 1/4-1/2 teaspoon) of the filling at the wide end, then roll them up toward the point so you have a crescent shape.
 Put the cookies on a tin foil lined

 Enjoy!
 And if you give these a try, post a picture.